Volkswagen New Beetle owners have reported 13 problems related to power train (under the power train category).

-The car was a 2005 Volkswagen New Beetle.
-The vehicle's vehicle identification number (VIN) is 3VWCK31C95_.
 Recall for transmission valve, brought to dealership, replaced valve and then transmission went out.
 Vw said this had nothing to do with the valve being replaced and would not cover the transmission, which was 6500 in addition to another 1500.
 With that being said, the car is now just suddenly losing all power at red lights or whenever stopped, this is a real road hazard, it is an accident waiting to happen.
 These 2005 vw are dangerous cars on the road.
 Vw needs to step up and reimburse folks for the transmission so that they can go and get new cars.
 It's difficult in these times to be able to go and get a new car when I have just socked 8000 into this one.
 I cannot believe that vw is getting away with this transmission issue, just unbelievable.
 And the car will go back in the shop again next week.
 I am really asking for this government agency to investigate and do what's right for all vw beetle owners that are going through this.
 The recall is surely a cover up for the real issue, a "faulty" transmission.
-This power train issue occurred Tuesday, March 1, 2011.

-Consumer has a 2004 Volkswagen New Beetle.
+The contact owns a 2004 Volkswagen New Beetle.
 The contact was driving 60 mph when the contact attempted to shift from second gear but the vehicle would not respond.
 In addition, the vehicle exhibited an abnormally hard shift.
 The contact took the vehicle to a local mechanic where the mechanic advised that the valve body in the transmission was defective.
 The vehicle was not repaired.
 The failure mileage was 58,000.
 The VIN was not available.
-The failure date was 11/10/2010.

 See all problems of the 2004 Volkswagen New Beetle.

-The vehicle involved was a 2008 Volkswagen New Beetle.
-Crash happened when the problem occurred.
 While stopped at a red light, vehicle suddenly revved up and started to move forward, even though foot was firmly pressing down on brake pedal.
 Turned wheel to the right while vehicle was moving forward and moved the gear shift lever from "drive" to "park".
 Left front of vehicle made contact with rear of vehicle that was stopped in front of me.
-This power train problem happened on Friday, May 22, 2009.

 See all problems of the 2008 Volkswagen New Beetle.

-The car is a 2007 Volkswagen New Beetle.
-The VIN of the car is 3VWRW31C57_.
 Car sporadically looses power while attempting to suddenly accelerate after momentarily lifting foot off gas peddle.
 Most instances occur while changing lanes on the highway or attempting to make a normal left hand turn.
 Example: going 60 mph, lift foot off peddle to slow down due to car in front of me, see opening in the lane to my right, turn wheel slightly to change lanes, floor it only to find I have no power with other car barreling down on me.
 This has happened over a dozen times but I am unable to duplicate it at will.
-This issue happened on Sun., Jun.
-10, 2007.

 See all problems of the 2007 Volkswagen New Beetle.

-The vehicle is a 2003 Volkswagen New Beetle.
 2003 Volkswagen jerk when slowing down and accelerating.
 The consumer was told the transmission would be covered for 60,000 miles.
-This problem occurred on Wednesday, February 1, 2006.

 See all problems of the 1999 Volkswagen New Beetle.